Try it free

 ALLOW settings:objects:write WHERE settings:schemaId IN ("builtin:openpipeline.user.logs.pipelines", "builtin:openpipeline.business.events.pipelines")

-For more information on OpenPipeline schemas, see the Settings API for each configuration scope:
+For more information, see the Settings API builtin:openpipeline.<configuration.scope>.pipelines schema for the configuration scope (bizevents or logs).

 Learn more